 The Discover it® Secured Credit Card was a new arrival on the secured credit card market in 2016, and it is easily the best secured credit card on the market.

 Due to the fact that this card has no annual fee, it is far and away the best option for individuals trying to rebuild their credit.
 As an added bonus, this card lets you earn rewards!
-Simply use your card for everyday spending and earn 2x points on your first $1,000 in gas station and dining spending each quarter, plus 1 point per dollar spent on all other purchases.
+Simply use your card for everyday spending and earn 2% cash back on your first $1,000 in gas station and dining spending each quarter, plus 1% cash back on all other purchases.

 The Discover it® Secured Credit Card will report your credit history to all three credit reporting agencies, plus they won’t charge a late fee or raise your APR after your first late payment.